crossplane/crossplane/docs/cloud-providers/azure/azure-provider.md

 1. Click `Grant admin consent for Default Directory`
 1. Click `Yes`

+Note: You might need `Global Administrator` role to `Grant admin consent for Default Directory`.
+Please contact the administrator of your Azure subscription.
+To check your role, go to `Azure Active Directory` -> `Roles and administrators`.
+You can find your role(s) by clicking on `Your Role (Preview)`

 ## Setup Azure Provider

 Before creating any resources, we need to create and configure an Azure cloud